DataCorrupted/banking/README.md

 Just got an MATLAB 2018b and you are good.

-It is known that it will run on MATLAB 2016\*.
+It is not known if it will run on MATLAB 2016\*.
 There are reports that apps designed in MATLAB 2018 cannot run properly in MATLAB 2019.
 Not sure how this app performs.
 Be prepared :)